 - Custom cabinets: $500 to $1,200 per linear foot installed

-If going the custom route, expect costs to balloon up to 100% more than stock or semi-custom models.
+If going the custom route, expect costs to balloon up to 100 percent more than stock or semi-custom models.

-There are other items to plan for when you are buying new cabinets.
-Installation adds a hefty expense to the bottom line, but there are other costs that will surface on your invoice, too.
-You might pay an additional $300 to $500 to remove and dispose of the old cabinets and any debris, for example.
+There are other costs that will surface on your invoice, too.
+You might pay an additional fee to remove and dispose of the old cabinets and any debris, for example.

-It is also possible that you will need to adjust the placement of your existing kitchen cabinets before your new ones can be installed.
-This is no simple process, as it can involve the moving of outlets and plumbing, and you may need to repair drywall and paint.
+It may also be possible that you will need to adjust the placement of your existing kitchen cabinets before your new ones can be installed.
+This is no simple process, as it can involve the moving of electrical outlets and plumbing, and you may need to repair drywall and re-paint.

 Tips to save on kitchen cabinets

-Stock up: Stock cabinets are far more affordable, costing an average of $5,434, while semi-custom and custom cabinets can cost $13,000 to more than $30,000.
-If you haven’t a complicated kitchen layout, this is often the simplest way to go.
+Stock up: Stock cabinets are far more affordable, costing an average of $5,441, while semi-custom and custom cabinets can cost $13,000 to more than $30,000.
+If you don’t have a complicated kitchen layout, this is often the simplest way to go.

 Repurpose: Sometimes, you don’t need new cabinets at all because you can save your existing ones.
-Refacing cabinets (putting new surfaces and fixtures on existing frames) costs an average of $7,113 — not cheap, but still far less than custom jobs.
-And refinishing them (changing the color) only averages $2,943, even less than stock cabinetry.
+Refacing cabinets (putting new surfaces and fixtures on existing frames) costs an average of $7,245 — not cheap, but still far less than full-blown custom jobs.
+And refinishing (changing the color) them averages only $3,009, even less than stock cabinetry.
+Investing in higher-quality hardware replacements can also do cosmetic wonders — even if you splurge a bit, it’ll still be a relatively low-cost redo.
 Plus, with no installation to worry about, you save time and money.

-Donate: When replacing existing cabinets, you can gift the old ones to a local organization and receive a tax break for your donation.
+Donate: When replacing existing cabinets, you can gift the old ones to a local organization and have it count as a tax deductible donation.
 You can also save money by removing or disposing of them yourself, as installation professionals will most certainly charge you for this service.

 Go with a specialist: A professional installation company or interior designer might be able to help you find the look and feel you want at a fraction of the price.
 With wholesale discounts and insider access, they could have access to liquidation sales.

-There is an undeniable convenience of an all-in-one shopping experience at places like Ikea and Home Depot, but you will pay for the added service.
-Be aware that some design companies will inflate costs, charging up to three times the cost of materials.
+There is an undeniable convenience of an all-in-one shopping experience at places like Ikea and Home Depot, but you will pay for the added service of design and installation.
+Be aware that some interior design companies will inflate costs, charging up to three times the cost of materials.
 They often outsource the installation to local contractors, serving as a middleman and driving prices up.

-How do new cabinets impact your home’s value?
+How do kitchen cabinets impact your home’s value?

 Home renovations are never an inexpensive venture, but financing can help you get cash upfront to start the project.
 With a loan, you can break your renovation down into more manageable payments spread over time.